-4.2.3 Water content of the deep layer
+435 4.2.3 Water content of the deep layer

-Figure 10 presents the soil moisture SSD simulated for the deep layer with the SSF-DWF model, together with the LDAS-Monde $HU{deep}$ time series, on average per catchment.
-The piezometric levels recorded at the measurement point of the ADES network for each catchment are also represented on this figure.
-Table 7 presents the Kendall correlations between the SSF-DWF deep layer moisture and the LDAS-Monde $HU{deep}$ .
+Figure 10 presents the SSD simulated for the deep layer with the SSF-DWF model, together with the LDAS-Monde HU{deep} time series, on average per catchment.
+Table 7 presents the Kendall correlations between the SSF-DWF deep layer moisture and the LDAS-Monde HU{deep} .